jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 + **write-arround** - On a cache miss we don't bring that block of memory into the cache, but rather just write our changes directly into memory.

 We can categorize cache misses into three types
-+ **compulsary** - These are cahce misses that occur because the cache is not
++ **compulsary** - These are cache misses that occur because the cache is not yet filled.
++ **capacity** - Occurs when all the slots in the cache are filled.
++ **conflict** - Occurs when there is room in the cache, but the cache block that we specifically want to fill is occupied

 Multi-level cahces, Virtual memory and page faults (TLB)

-Different types of misses, VIPT vs VIVT vs PIPT
+VIPT vs VIVT vs PIPT
 Cache coherence, snooping and snarfing,